2018–19 Ukrainian Cup: Round of 16

-Quarterfinals (¼)
+Quarterfinals

 In this round advanced 6 representatives from the Premier League and 2 teams from the First League.
 The draw for this round was held on 2 November 2018 at the House of Football in Kyiv.
 The round matches will be played on 3 April 2019.
 Due to the 2019 Ukrainian presidential election, quarterfinal games of tournament were changed to 7 April 2019.

-Semifinals (½)
+Semifinals

 In this round advanced 2 representatives from the Premier League and 2 teams from the First League.
 The draw for this round was held on 8 April 2019 at the House of Football in Kyiv.
 The round matches were originally expected to be played on 24 April 2019, but due to the 2019 Ukrainian presidential election, were scheduled to 17 April 2019.